swaps805/DDoS-Mitigation-using-Statistical-Techniques/README.md

-# Statistical Approaches to DDoS Attack Detectionand Mitigation to TCP SYN Flood Attack
+# Statistical Approaches to DDoS Attack Detection and Mitigation to TCP SYN Flood Attack

 [Read the Full Report (PDF)](DDoS_Detection_and_Mitigation.pdf)